joedski/creeperpanel-react/README.md

 - [Online/Offline detection](http://electron.atom.io/docs/v0.36.7/tutorial/online-offline-events/)
 - Refactor to Flux style architecture, or at least something more resembling Elm.
 Basically just Action, Dispatch, Store, View.
+- Players in the players list are objects, not just strings.